 Linguamatics NLP platform supports medical research and patient care delivery

-Natural Language Processing (NLP) is used to transform text and unstructured data into valuable real-life, outcomes.
-Generally in Healthcare this application is still in a relatively early stage of adoption.
+Natural Language Processing (NLP) is used to transform text and unstructured data into valuable, real-life, outcomes.
+Generally in healthcare NLP is still in a relatively early stage of adoption.
 However, some organizations are moving forward towards full success in using NLP to deliver enhanced healthcare research and clinical processes.

 Walter Niemczura, the director of application development at Drexel University College of Medicine in Philadelphia, is one of the individuals driving the ongoing initiative to improve healthcare research.
 Niemczura began working with Linguamatics seven years ago, in order to identify patients with certain characteristics that were well represented in unstructured clinical notes from Electronic Health Records (EHRs).
 Niemczura realized that the discrete data they had been working with wasn’t going to be enough to really advance and support research and patient care efforts.

 "Linguamatics NLP was a huge time-saver.
 When you’re looking at hundreds of thousands or millions of patient records, the value might be not the ones you have to look at, but the ones you don’t have to look at."
 Walter Niemczura, director of application development, Drexel University College of Medicine

 NLP allows for faster and better EHR analysis